hackeryarn/blog/content/post/rust-macros-3.md

 query!(from db select title, rating where rating > 9 or artist = "Tool")
 ```

 We can make this work, but it will result in more complexity than needed.
-The `=` operator means that we need to do a manual translation from `=` to Rust's `==` operator.
-If we just use `==` in our syntax, we can use the operators directly in our macro since `==`, `<`, `>`, etc. are all built in operators.
+Using the `=` operator means that we need to do a manual translation from `=` to Rust's `==` operator.
+If we just use `==` in our macro, we can use `==` and other Rust operators directly.
 Our updated syntax will look like:

 ```rust
 query!(from db select title, rating where rating == 10 and artist == "Teddy Swims");
 query!(from db select title, rating where rating > 9 or artist == "Tool")
 ```

-But before we can implement the match arm, we need to talk about a concept that we've only skimmed over so far.
+But before we can implement the match arm, we need to talk about a concept that we've only skimmed over, so far.

 ### TokeTrees

 Token trees are a part of Rust's AST that makes it easy to work with macros by giving them explicit bounds.

 Almost every token in the AST (2, "hello", etc.) represents a leaf. `()`, `[]`, and `{}` are special tokens that start a new tree.
 A macro has to always take and produce a token tree, and that's exactly what our match arms represent.
-And as far as macros care, all of these are interchangeable.
+As far as macros care, all of the tree operators are interchangeable.
 So we could write our match arm as:

 ```rust
 { from $db:ident select $( $field:ident ),+ where $($test_field:ident = $value:literal) and + } => (